yashg0808/Environment-Initiative-App/README.md

   - Information includes the supporters, creator, description, location, and images.

 - **Support Initiatives:**
-  - Users can donate to initiatives using Ethereum.
+  - Users can donate to initiatives using Ethereum when they are logged in.
   - Transactions are recorded on the Ethereum blockchain.

 - **Supporters List:**